robfatland/zero2x/Z2JH/README.md

     - How many Users does this support?

-- Should I do Littlest Jupyter Hub or this one?

-- How do I put the AKS on a Start/Stop timer?

-- Is a *cluster* a collection of *nodes*?

-- If Kubernetes is container orchestration, why the extra step to Helm to manage Kubernetes?
-    - Possibly: Helm is talented at configuring the Jupyter environment (customization)

 - What is a container-centric narrative of what happens here?
     - We have some nodes (VMs) where the containers will live (inhabited by human researchers)
     - We have some sort of persistent storage *away* from the nodes where the home directory of the User is freeze dried when not in use
     - This implies that the container ***minus*** the home directory always begins an operational session in the same state
     - ...and this implies that anything *installed* in the OS (outside the home directory) will be gone next time

+- Unanswered questions remain!
+    - Should I do Littlest Jupyter Hub or this one?
+    - How do I put the AKS on a Start/Stop timer?
+    - Is a *cluster* a collection of *nodes*?
+    - Why use Helm with Kubernetes?
+        - Customization.
+Helm is the K8 package manager; cf config.yaml below
+    - https how?
+    - pre-install matplotlib how?